Simpson-Bowles Plan Summary, History, and Whether It Would Work

-- Cap government spending at 21 percent of GDP.
+- Cap government spending at 21% of GDP.
 All agencies must reduce discretionary spending to 2008 levels, adjusted for inflation, by 2013.
 After that, cap spending increases at half the rate of inflation.
 It includes military spending.
 It also includes a separate limit for spending on wars, as needed.
 Budget emergency and disaster spending at recent annual averages.
 Pay for the Transportation Trust Fund with a $0.15/gallon gas tax.
-Cut the White House budget by 15 percent.
+Cut the White House budget by 15%.
 Freeze all government worker pay, including defense.
-Cut the federal workforce by 10 percent through attrition.
+Cut the federal workforce by 10% through attrition.

 - Make Social Security sustainable.
 Lower the benefits for higher income earners.
 Increase the normal retirement age to 69 by 2075.
-All workers must pay Social Security taxes on the first 90 percent of income up to $190,000 by 2020.
+All workers must pay Social Security taxes on the first 90% of income up to $190,000 by 2020.
 (It was $168,000 when the report was written).
-Workers who have paid into the system for at least 25 years are guaranteed a minimum payout of 125 percent of the poverty level.
+Workers who have paid into the system for at least 25 years are guaranteed a minimum payout of 125% of the poverty level.
 Cover newly hired state and local workers after 2020.

-- End $1.1 trillion in tax loopholes, thus increasing government revenue to 21 percent of GDP while lowering tax rates.
-Lower the income tax rates to 12 percent, 22 percent, and 28 percent, and lower the corporate tax rate to 28 percent.
-To achieve these rates, tax capital gains, and dividends as ordinary income.
+- End $1.1 trillion in tax loopholes, thus increasing government revenue to 21% of GDP while lowering tax rates.
+Lower the income tax rates to 12%, 22%, and 28%, and lower the corporate tax rate to 28%.
+To achieve these rates, tax capital gains and dividends as ordinary income.
 End the Alternative Minimum Tax and itemized deductions.
 Tax state and municipal bonds.
 Tax the following exclusions at higher income levels: health insurance benefits, retirement accounts, charitable giving, and mortgage interest.
-Use chained-CPI to measure cost-of-living increases for recipients.
+Use chained Consumer Price Index to measure cost-of-living increases for recipients.
 The report eliminated 150 other income tax loopholes, corporate tax subsidies, and deductions.

 The Plan Would Have Worked

 The Simpson-Bowles plan would have reduced the deficit and debt with a carefully considered list of detailed recommendations.
-Although many critics worried about the tax hikes, this would not deter economic growth once GDP reached a healthy 2-3 percent rate.
+Although many critics worried about the tax hikes, this would not deter economic growth once GDP reached a healthy 2%-3% rate.
 Why?
-Tax cuts only spur growth when rates are above the 50 percent level according to the Laffer Curve.
+Tax cuts only spur growth when rates are above the 50% level according to the Laffer Curve.
 It's the theoretical underpinning of supply-side economics, the policy that supports tax cuts.

 The plan also protects those who are most vulnerable, the very poor and elderly.
 They are most likely to spend any income they receive.
 It emphasizes automatic benefit increases for the unemployed.
 The Congressional Budget Office found it's one of the best ways to stimulate demand and increase jobs.

-Simpson-Bowles recommends that all agencies reduce spending the same percent.
+Simpson-Bowles recommends that all agencies reduce spending at the same percentage.
 It forces agency heads, who are best qualified, to find savings in their departments.
 The plan also ended spending on outdated programs, like the Abandoned Mine Fund.
-All in all, it is a workable plan from an economics perspective.
+All in all, it is a workable plan from an economic perspective.

 The National Commission on Fiscal Responsibility and Reform submitted the final report on December 1, 2010.
 The co-chairmen were former Wyoming Republican Senator Alan Simpson and Democrat Erskine Bowles, President Bill Clinton's chief of staff.

 On November 10, 2010, Simpson and Bowles pre-released their proposal to much controversy.
-It proposed a mix of spending cuts (supported by Republicans) and tax increases (favored by Democrats.)
-It would have reduced the budget deficit to 2.2 percent of GDP, slightly lower than the final report.
+It proposed a mix of spending cuts, which were supported by Republicans, and tax increases, which were favored by Democrats.
+It would have reduced the budget deficit to 2.2% of GDP, slightly lower than the final report.